 Peggy Lyon Western Colorado Flora Collection

 Peggy Lyon has collected and surveyed plants for decades in Western Colorado.
 Over the years of working for the Colorado Natural Heritage Program, she has become a "guru" of plant flora.
-Peggy has led wildflower walks as part of MSI's Moving Mountain Education Series.
-She was integral to MSI's baseline alpine plant survey conducted in 2006 that began a long-term study (as part of the international GLORIA program).
+Peggy has led wildflower walks as part of MSI's Mountain Learning Program.
+She was integral to MSI's baseline alpine survey conducted in 2006 that began a long-term study (as part of the international GLORIA program).

 Upon her impending retirement, Peggy decided to donate her flora collection to MSI for display at Fort Lewis College.
 Thanks Peggy!